Last updated 30 January 2021

-Single mum takes her three kids (ages 13, 9 and 9) to the Australian snow fields for their first ever snow experience.
-Sound like a challenging, brave and somewhat crazy holiday idea?
-Well I survived the
+Single mum takes her three kids (ages 13, 9 and 9) to the Australian snowfields for their first-ever snow experience.

-challenge holiday last August – five and a half days at the snow (Perisher, New South Wales) and two days in Canberra.
-But looking back I ask: what on earth was I thinking at the time?
+challenge holiday last August – five and a half days in the snow (Perisher, New South Wales) and two days in Canberra.

 The first diversion was a week’s holiday in Fiji.
 Somehow I managed to survive that expedition as a single mum travelling on her own with her tribe of three.
 That holiday included a week of activity AND a few stressful challenges (felt mostly by mum.)
 But it was also a week filled with adventure, new experiences and thankfully some special memories.

 The Fiji holiday didn’t stop their requests for a snow holiday.
 The first day of winter chill in the air was the same old question: “Are we going to the snow this year?”

 Maybe feeling some sort of euphoric confidence following the Fiji holiday, I began considering taking them to the snow.
 The main reason behind delaying their snow experience, was for my twins to be old (mature) enough, so they (hopefully) would not complain about being wet, cold and miserable.
 As every novice skier knows, wet and cold is part of skiing life.
 But so is sitting around a fire, warming up and eating good food (without guilt) following the energy expelled on the slopes.

 Assisting my decision was another keen skiing family, (good friends) announcing they were heading to Perisher for a week.
 One thing this single mum relishes on family holidays, is some adult company in the evening – a chance to get away from the kids’ demands and constant spats.
 The opportunity to kick back after a day’s skiing with a couple of adult friends, sealed the deal for me.
 Another plus: their kids and my kids get along.